cloe-lang/doc/overview/concept.md

 terms of states of programs as they encourage stateful and stateless programming styles respectively.

-This section reveals stateful and stateless models of programs on which Coel is based.
+This section reveals stateful and stateless models of programs on which Cloe is based.
 The explanation about the former comes first as it is more straightforward and even natural for us to think about such models and then the latter which is